 Most key actions involve reaching out to people we believe are reluctant to interact with us—often for reasons we conjure.
 Some will turn us down, but you can’t know that until you ask.

-You have 100 things you can do today.
-Most of them you should do today.
+You have 100 things you can do today, and most of them should be done today.
 Bad news!
 You won’t get them all done.

 “Determine that the thing can and shall be done, and then we shall find the way.” —Abraham Lincoln.